genebean/FragmentDemo/README.md

 single fragment.
 If you enter text in the box of the first fragment and press the `Submit` button you will see it replace a line of text in the second fragment.

-If you review the code in your editor or on Bitbucket you will see that there are three activities with corresponding layouts.
+If you review the code in your editor or on GitHub you will see that there are three activities with corresponding layouts.
 You will also see that there are files in values being utilized: `strings.xml` and `colors.xml`.
 All the code that is not purely stock from when the files were created by Ecliplse has been commented to